 4. Hawks demonstrated a gag for Grant.

-When Cary Grant was giving him a bit of a hard time about dressing up as a woman for the key scene, Hawks decided to show him how to do it.
-He said, “I got into a WAC’s costume with my legs sticking out and put on a red wig… and went over to this general’s party… I pulled out a cigar and asked him for a light, and he had the strangest expression you’ve ever seen.”
-Grant couldn’t help but laugh and do just as the director wanted for the film.
+Cary Grant didn't see what would be so funny about dressing up as a woman and gave Hawks a bit of a hard time about performing the bit.
+So Hawks decided to show him how it should be done.
+Hawks said, “I got into a WAC’s costume with my legs sticking out and put on a red wig… and went over to this general’s party… I pulled out a cigar and asked him for a light, and he had the strangest expression you’ve ever seen.”
+Grant couldn’t help but laugh, and so he decided to follow the director's lead.